Sunday, March 21, 2010

 close to the road

-that take momentary shapes
+that make momentary shapes

-are familiar
+familiar

 the way a mirrored gaze